Parkway-Central-High-Robotics-Team/Robotics-team-coding-repo/README.md

 ## Installation

-To create a copy of the repository to your own machine.
+To create a copy of the repository on your own machine.

 ### Clone using Git